Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Colloidal Rollers

 \subsection{Linear scaling}

 In this section, we demonstrate the linear scaling of our GPU-based solver with the number of particles.
-Figure~\ref{fig:replicas} shows the computation time as we periodically replicate a representative configuration of $N=2048$ particles \cite{RollersLubrication} in the $xy$ plane direction to increase the number of particles.
+Figure~\ref{fig:replicas} shows the computation time as we periodically replicate a representative configuration of $N=2048$ particles \cite{RollersLubrication} in the $xy$ planar direction to increase the number of particles.
 The original configuration before replication has a system size $L_{x/y}=L=128.8R_h$ and $H\approx 9R_h$ (see Table~\ref{tab:params-performance}).
-We test here scaling for the case when there are only forces applied ($M$, monopole-only, kernel width $w=4$), and when both forces and torques are applied ($M\;\&\;D$, monopole and dipole terms, kernel width $w=6$).
-The computational cost for the dipole case is significantly larger than the monopole-only case, primarily because a larger grid size is required for kernel width $w=6$, and because additional FFTs are required in the present implementation of spreading and interpolation for the dipole terms.
+We test here the scaling for the case when there are only forces applied ($M$, monopole-only, kernel width $m=4$), and when both forces and torques are applied ($M\;\&\;D$, monopole and dipole terms, kernel width $m=6$).
+The computational cost for the dipole case is significantly larger than the monopole-only case, primarily because a larger grid size is required for kernel width $m=6$, and because additional FFTs are required in the present implementation of spreading and interpolation for the dipole terms \footnote{The alternative approach of differentiating the kernel is implemented in our CPU code.}.
 For the monopole-only case, the biggest system has $L=18\times128.8R_h=2318.4R_h$ ($H$ remains the same) and contains $663552$ particles, the maximum size that fits in the 32GB of memory in a V100 GPU.
 After $169$ replicas ($346112$ particles) the 12GB of memory available in the Titan V GPU are not enough.

 Our performance test results clearly shows a linear scaling with the number of particles, allowing computations with on the order of a million particles in less than a second.
-This is a significant improvement over the direct summation method used by Sprinkle et al. \cite{RollersLubrication}.
-It is difficult to perform direct timing comparisons with the linear-scaling, FMM-based STKFMM, multicore code of Wen et al. \cite{STKFMM, FMM_wall}, since the performance of this CPU-based code depends heavily on the type of supercomputer and number of cores used, and optimization options.
-Nevertheless, rough timing comparisons suggest our simple GPU-friendly Stokes solver is at least an order of magnitude faster on this example for standard workstations.
+This sort of large number of particles is infeasible with the direct summation method used by Sprinkle et al. \cite{RollersLubrication}.
+It is difficult to perform direct timing comparisons with the linear-scaling, FMM-based multicore, STKFMM code of Wen et al. \cite{STKFMM, FMM_wall}, since the performance of this CPU-based code depends heavily on the type of supercomputer and number of cores used, and optimization options.
+Nevertheless, rough timing comparisons suggest our simple GPU-friendly Stokes solver is at least an order of magnitude faster for this example on standard workstations.